 Candidates must have a PhD in hand by the start date.
 Skills not only in C++ and Python programming but also version control and code review systems are essential.
 A track record of contributions to open-source software is desired as well.
 Scientific background related to simulation science is desired; competitive candidates will have a track record of scientific success in graduate study with a strong publication record.
 Successful candidates must also excel at both independent research and close collaboration in multi-site teams.
 Candidates will be evaluated on match for the position, research accomplishments, and research trajectory, in addition to other factors.

-Please attach a cover letter and resume to your application.
+Please attach a cover letter and CV to your application.

 About University of Virginia

 Founded by Thomas Jefferson, the University of Virginia opened in 1825 as the nation's first public university.
 A longstanding dedication to preeminence in both scholarship and teaching; top ranking in global satisfaction, collegiality and work/family issues on the COACHE survey of early career faculty; a commitment to excellence that is integrally connected with diversity and a broad array of benefits make the University of Virginia a prime choice for both faculty and staff.
 The University of Virginia is located in the small cosmopolitan city of Charlottesville near the Blue Ridge Mountains, 70 miles from Richmond and 110 miles from Washington, D.C.
 The University of Virginia remains the No. 2 best public university in the 2013 edition of the U.S. News and World Report rankings.
 In the 14 years since U.S. News began ranking public universities as a separate category, U.Va. has ranked either No. 1 or No. 2.
 U.Va. continues to rank in the Top 25 among the best of all national universities, public and private.